containerbuildsystem/atomic-reactor/README_PLUGIN_DEV.md

 }
 ```

-Time to run the build (we'll build an image, ''test-image'', in current environment (not inside a build container), getting data from `./build.json` and finally, we'll tell dock to load our plugin):
+Time to run the build (we'll build an image, `test-image`, in current environment (not inside a build container), getting data from `./build.json` and finally, we'll tell dock to load our plugin):

 ```
 terminal2 $ dock -v build --method here --json ./build.json --load-plugin ./post_logs_submitter.py